Bridgy Fed

 Sends an outgoing activity.

-NOTE: if this protocol’s HAS_COPIES is True, and this method creates a copy and sends it, it must add that copy to the object’s (not activity’s) copies!
+NOTE: if this protocol’s HAS_COPIES is True, and this method creates a copy and sends it, it must add that copy to the object’s (not activity’s) copies, and store it back in the datastore, in a transaction!

 Parameters: